bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 #### Who benefits?

-Manufactures and users of hardware wallets are the obvious beneficiaries;
+Manufacturers and users of hardware wallets are the obvious beneficiaries;
 however this likely also makes it much easier to safely use bitcoin in small embedded devices for "Internet of things" applications.